ARM-software/lisa/doc/workflows/automated_testing.rst

 ``bisector run`` has the ability of uploading reports on the fly to *Artifactorial* [#]_. *Artifactorial* is convenient since it allows pushing large quantities of data to a server, that are automatically cleaned up after a period of time.
-The ``exekall-LISA-test`` step can upload compressed exekall artifact archives using ``-oupload-artifact`` run option.
+The ``LISA-test`` step can upload compressed exekall artifact archives using ``-oupload-artifact`` run option.
 It will record the new HTTP location of the artifacts in the report.
 In a way, the report becomes an index that contains enough information to make a decision on what artifact